polip1337/Idlebattle/Data/Areas/AREA_TEMPLATE.md

 ## OnEnterActions

-Actions triggered when the player first enters the area.
+Highly optional actions triggered when the player first enters the area.
 Executed in order of appearance.

 ```json
 {